jessica-mitchell/nest-simulator/doc/htmldoc/synapses/synapse_plasticity.rst

 **Signal transmission type:** Current

 Astrocytes modulate neuronal activity by producing slow inward currents to neurons, which in turn are affected by neuronal activity.
-This creates a bidirectional interaction between astrocytes and neurons.
+This creates a recurrent interaction between astrocytes and neurons.

 **Available models:**

 - sic_connection - astrocyte

 .. _abstract_synapses: